otanim/happy-student/README.md

 # Description #
-This application is created to make students became happier then they are by a copying a files from lecturer's PC by a double click on a **makeMeHappy.bat** file.
+This application was created to make students became happier then they are by a copying a files from lecturer's PC by a double click on a **makeMeHappy.bat** file.

 # How to be a happy student #